-Join us for a discussion:
+Join us for a discussion of Annihilation:

-Friday, December 12 at 6:00 pm at Hardee’s (913 E. Main St.)
+- Friday, January 26, 6:00 pm at Hardee’s (913 E. Main St.)

 Food for Thought Book Discussions

-Join us for a discussion:
+Join us for the discussion:

-Thursday, November 13, at 11:30 am at En Season Café (2900 W. Main St)
+- Thursday, December 7, 11:30 am at En Season (2900 W. Main St.)

 Discussions will resume in 2018 when En Season reopens.